ContainerSolutions/core-plans/cassandra/README.md

 This plan contains a default configuration for Cassandra.
 SSL support is off, and legacy endpoint `thrift` is also off.
-It provides a simple way to connects node together by using the standalone topology [see this section for multi node](#multi-node-setup)
+It provides a simple way to connect nodes together by using the standalone topology [see this section for multi node](#multi-node-setup)

 Extending Habitat Cassandra
 ---------------------------

-An sample is present in [custom-package directory](./custom-package)
+A sample is present in [custom-package directory](./custom-package)

-You can extend an habitat plan to provide your own config and files (like keystore, ssl certs and so on...).
+You can extend a habitat plan to provide your own config and files (like keystore, ssl certs and so on...).
 To perform this you need to create your own plan ex: `my-cassandra`, and create a `plan.sh` file with the following content: